cdoublev/css/doc/parse/README.md

 The CSS grammar is a set of rules to transform a byte stream or a stream of code points (string) into a structure representing this CSS input: a `CSSStyleSheet` (aka.
 CSSOM tree), a `CSSRule`, a `CSSStyleDeclaration`, or a list of component values (CSS value).

-The byte stream is transformed into code points, then into tokens, then into objects representing rules, declarations, and component values, first by applying basic syntax rules, then rules and declarations are validated against context rules (defined by the parent rule or style sheet), and declaration values are matched against the production of the declaration target (a property or a descriptor).
+The byte stream is transformed into code points, then into tokens, then into objects representing rules, declarations, and component values, first by applying basic syntax rules, then rules and declarations are validated against context rules (defined by the parent rule or style sheet), declaration values are matched against the value definition of the declaration target (a property or a descriptor), and the resulting component values are matched against any existing specific property/descriptor or production rules.

 Below is a non-exhaustive list representing the hierarchy of these different values: